processsuccessinc/cognitive-services-studybot-node/qna-luis-botv4-node/README.md

 ## Prerequisites - Syncing the code

 Now that your Dispatch structure is set in your bot and in luis.ai, you only need to copy/paste missing code when comparing your bot with this sample.
-1. Compare the `bot.js`, `index.js`, `qna.js`, and the `qna-luis-botv4-node.bot` files with your own.
-Take special note of adding/changing the bot configurations and intents.
+1. Compare the `bot.js`, `index.js`, `qna.js` (create this file if not there), and the `qna-luis-botv4-node.bot` files with your own.
+Take special note of adding/changing the bot configurations and intents names at the top of the file, where applicable.
 Your files should mirror this samples' files.
-Because we are using four knowledge bases (KBs), some of the logic has changed to incorporate those.
+Because we are using four knowledge bases (KBs), some of the logic has changed from the original files.
 1. Your `.bot` file came with certain standard objects, keep them (objects of type abs, blob, 2 endpoints, and app insights if you chose to include that in Azure).
 The only exception is we don't need the type "luis" object, it will be replaced with our dispatch app.
-So go ahead and delete the type luis object.
+So go ahead and delete the type "luis" object.
-1. Add the dispatch and four QnA Maker objects as shown in this sample.
+1. Add the dispatch and four QnA Maker objects as shown in this sample's [.bot file](https://github.com/Azure-Samples/cognitive-services-studybot-node/blob/master/qna-luis-botv4-node/qna-luis-botv4-node.bot).
 Replace the `<TEXT>` parts with your own unique values.
 The ID numbers are mostly arbitrary, but they must match up.
 For instance, you should have the same IDs for your QnA Maker KBs in your `.bot` file as the IDs in your `.dispatch` file.
 Also, the `serviceIds` in the type dispatch object should include all your KBs and your App Insight's ID (if included).
-The type dispatch object need not include any of the standard object IDs (since its job is not to dispatch those).
+The type dispatch object need not include any of the standard (default) object IDs (since its job is not to dispatch those).
 1. For simplicity's sake, make sure your padlock value is deleted in your `.bot` file.
 It is still in the code in Azure, so you can reuse it if you'd like your `.bot` file to be encrypted.
 1. Make sure your beginning and ending values of your `.bot` file are the same as in this sample.
 They should look like this, with nothing coming after your services array:
 ```json